jcoliz/MsSentinel.HandsOnLab.1/README.md

 # Microsoft Sentinel Hands On Lab #1

 When this lab is complete, you will set up a Microsoft Sentinel workspace, and connect a Codeless Connector Platform-based connector to a synthetic API endpoint.
-With that in place, you'll explore how a Codeless Connector Platform-based connector is constructed.
+With that in place, you'll explore common components deployed in a Microsoft Sentinel solution, including: Workbooks, parsers, and analytics rules.

 ## Prerequisites